 The Moving Assembly Line’s first Car: Ford Model T

 Following his tour of the slaughterhouse, Ford assembled a team to develop a moving assembly line for the car manufacturing industry.
-The group of heavy-hitting experts, including toolmaker C. Harold Willis and factory superintendent Peter E. Martin, adapted the concept for the ninth incarnation of the Ford Model T. Following a lengthy period of trial and error, in 1913, the first Model T to be assembled in 93 minutes rolled off the assembly line.
+The group of heavy-hitting experts, including toolmaker C. Harold Willis and factory superintendent Peter E. Martin, adapted the concept for the ninth incarnation of the Ford Model T. Following a lengthy period of trial and error, on October 1, 1908, the first Model T to be assembled in 93 minutes rolled off the assembly line in Detroit.
 Prior to the implementation of a moving conveyor belt, the average production time of the Ford Model T was about 12 hours.

 A complete Model T was composed of more than 3000 parts, from tires to valves and gas tanks, all of which became uniform beginning in 1913.
 The fast and organized production process was broken down into 84 steps, with a single worker taking on the same task for every vehicle.
 Assembly line workers were specially trained to be virtual experts at that single, particular task, performed in 3-minute intervals.

 By co-mingling interchangeable parts, a moving assembly line, and especially honed workers, the time it took to assemble a vehicle dropped significantly.
 Less manpower translated to a lower overall production cost, and the savings were passed down to Ford’s customers.
-With a price tag of under $300, considerably less than the previous year’s $850, the Ford Model T brought personal vehicles to the masses.
+With a price tag of under $300, considerably less than the previous year’s $850 (about $18,000 in today’s worth), the Ford Model T brought personal vehicles to the masses.
 It was the first time that the middle class at large could afford a quality personal vehicle.